doodymartin/jjProj/README.md

 ----------------------
 The JJ Project is an ATM Machine transaction processing application.
 The aplication is a **standalone Java jar executable**.
 The application will take one or more ATM transaction processing data files and produce the resultant output.
-The application works by reading in data input file(s) and writing output files with the results of the processing.
+The application works by reading in data input file(s) and writing output file(s) with the results of the processing.

 ----------------------
 Installation